ak-hariharan/Hariharan-s-portfolio/README.md

 - React Icons: React Icons for adding icons.
 - React Awesome Reveal: React Awesome Reveal for animations.
 - React Slick: React Slick for carousel functionality.

+**Note:**
+- **WHen you submit the conatct form wait for some untill you receive the pop of You message has been sent.
+It takes some time to deliver the message**